11 Reasons Why YouTube Was Able to Support 100 Million Video Views a Day With Only 9 Engineers

 February 2005 - California, United States.

-But they had limited financial resources.
-So, they funded YouTube through credit card debt and infrastructure borrowing.
+Yet they had limited financial resources.
+So they funded YouTube through credit card debt and infrastructure borrowing.
 The financial limitations forced them to create innovative scalability techniques.

 In the next year, they hit 100 million video views a day.
 And they did this with only 9 engineers.